 It’s an interesting place to be.
 When the surf is calm and the sky is clear, you can see the tides of the Atlantic off the Long Island Coast converging with the tides of the Block Island Sound 5 miles away.
 It’s something you don’t get to witness most of the time!
 And when the surfs not calm, the power of the waves shakes you to the bone.
 It’s thunderous, and it feels like you’re on the very edge of the world.
 The entire area is usually misty, bleak, and moody, in the most romantic way.

 The area is historic because it’s where the Amistad, a slave ship, was taken over by slaves in 1839 and the ship disembarked at Montauk Point.
 The event put a spotlight on slavery and abolition.
-And you can visit the Montauk Lighthouse, built in 1792, making it the oldest lighthouse in New York State commissioned under George Washington.
+And you can visit the Montauk Lighthouse, built in 1792, making it the oldest lighthouse in New York State commissioned under George Washington and it’s one of the most famous lighthouses on the East Coast.

 People come to Montauk Point to walk nature trails and catch a glimpse of seals sunning on the rocks near the water.
 Surf fishing is popular in the winter when there are lots of striped bass.
 And you can enjoy sunrises with unobstructed views of the water all the way to the horizon.